SergeyPodgornyy/movies-viewer/README.md

 ## Database

-The database for this project has two table with the following structure:
+The database for this project has two tables with the following structure:

 + `info` table has columns `id`, `title`, `year` (stand for Released year) and `format`.